TZstatsADS/Fall2018-Proj1-jscmp4/README.md

 Term: Fall 2018

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: what’s make your girlfriend/wife happy?
 + This project is conducted by [shichao Jia]

-+ Project summary: using HappyDB to analyse what make your Wife/girlfriend happy.
++ Project summary: using HappyDB to analyse what make your Wife/girlfriend happy.do you feel some time you just don’t get it why your wife/ girlfriend want? or why suddenly they tell you you don’t love them enough? lets use data science to solve this mystery! using data analysis and sample sampleing to find out how to make your girlfriend or wife happier.
 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```